Child Mental Health: Warning Signs Parents Should Know

 5. Stay involved - Know your child’s friends and activities

-6. Communicate openly - Keep conversations ongoing
+6. Communicate openly - Keep the conversation going, not just when something’s wrong

 happy girl child